Culture of Goan Catholics: Traditions and festivals

 These ceremonies are followed by the traditional Catholic wedding mass and finally the Wedding Reception.
 The women at a typical Goan Catholic wedding generally wear gowns/dresses while the men (including the bridegroom) are attired in western-style suits.
 The bride always wears a western-style virgin-white wedding gown.
 Contemporary Goan Catholics typically have a White wedding.
 The bridal entourage usually consists of the Maid of Honour, Bridesmaids, Best man and Groomsmen.
 Ballroom dancing and live western-style band music are an integral part of a Goan Catholic wedding reception.

 In addition to common Christian festivals like Christmas, Good Friday, and Easter, the community celebrates many other festivals of religious and historical significance.
 The Feast of Saint Francis Xavier on 3 December is the major religious feast of all Goan Catholics.
 Konsachem fest (harvest festival) involves blessing of new harvests.
 The Zagor (nocturnal vigil in Konkani), mainly celebrated in Siolim, in Bardez taluka of Goa is a festival highlighted by dance, drama and music.

 Moti Fest is another major festival, mainly celebrated in Chinchinim, Goa on 8 September, which celebrates the Nativity of the Blessed Virgin Mary.
-Other important religious feasts include Mãe de Deus Church at Saligao, Feast of Passion of Christ at Siridão, Feast of Holy Cross at Aldona, Feast of the Holy Spirit Church at Margão, Procession of Saints at Goa Velha, São João (Feast of St.John the Baptist), Feast of St. Peter, Bonderam at Divar and Sangodd (Feast of Saints Peter and Paul) at Cumbharjua.
+Other important religious feasts include Mãe de Deus Church at Saligao, Feast of Passion of Christ at Siridão, Feast of Holy Cross at Aldona, Feast of the Holy Spirit Church, Margao, Procession of Saints at Goa Velha, São João (Feast of St.John the Baptist), Feast of St. Peter, Bonderam at Divar and Sangodd (Feast of Saints Peter and Paul) at Cumbharjua.

 Contrary to popular belief, Goa Carnival is a commercial festival in Goa.
 Its current form (King Momo, floats, etc.) was created only in 1965 to attract tourists.